tweag/ormolu/DESIGN.md

 to parse Haskell modules.
 If CPP is replaced with some language extension or mechanism to do conditional compilation, all tools will benefit from it.

-Therefore, CPP won't be supported.
-If the CPP extension is enabled, we should signal an error right away.

 ### Printing